homemix/python-for-data-science/README.md

 2. [ ] **Chapter 2: Data Munging**
     - Data loading and preprocessing with pandas
       - Dealing with problematic data
       - Dealing with big datasets
       - Putting data together
       - Data preprocessing
+      - Data selection
+    - Working with categorical and textual data
+    -